amiga-debug Visual Studio Code Extension (fork with libraries support)

 assign LIBS: DH2:LIBS DH2:MUI/Libs

-The purpose is to add the ability to declare your own libraries residing on your hard file.
-This latest is defined as DH2: (DH0: is a directory virtual hard drive, used for booting and where the startup-sequence is located,
+The purpose is to add the ability to declare your own libraries residing on your hard file or directory virtual hard disk.
+These latest are defined as DH2: (DH0: is a directory virtual hard drive, used for booting and where the

 How does it work?